-Back to God Ministries International began more than 75 years ago with a three-fold mission:
+Back to God Ministries International began in 1939 with a three-fold mission:

 - Proclaim that Jesus Christ is Lord

 - Help followers of Jesus grow in their faith

 The Back to God Hour is born

 After the Great Depression halted radio production, the Christian Reformed Church Synod appointed a Radio Committee to begin a media ministry.
 In 1939, The Back to God Hour broadcast its first radio message in Chicago, Illinois.

 Dr. Peter Eldersveld was appointed as the first full-time radio pastor to broadcast The Back to God Hour.
 By the late 1940s, more than 250 stations had picked up the program.